The 60+ best Labor Day sales at Walmart — starting at just $10

 If you're on the hunt for bling on a budget, your search ends with Walmart fashion.
 These stunning Cate & Chloe Bianca 18k White Gold Hoop Earrings are on sale for just $20 ($115 off!) and are sure to gussy up any outfit.
 Studded with Swarovski crystals, they're just sparkly enough to add some eye-catching shine but could easily be worn with even the most casual jeans-and-T-shirt look.
 Also available in yellow and rose gold!
 "I really love these earrings!" wrote a satisfied wearer.
 "I have super-sensitive ears that get red, itchy and irritated unless my earrings are made with real gold or silver.
 I’ve been wearing these for weeks now and my ears are great.
 The quality is amazing, and they look real to me."

-Sofia Jeans by Sofia Vergara Rosa Curvy Skinny Super High Rise Ankle Jeans$8$28Save $19
+Sofia Jeans by Sofia Vergara Rosa Curvy Skinny Super High Rise Ankle Jeans$9$28Save $19

 Damyuan Sneakers$25$80Save $55